Healthy foods such as apples can be dangerous for young children.

 - raw carrot

-A child should have an adult with him/her while eating.
-The adult should know and have training in what to do if the child chokes.
+A child should always have an adult sitting with them while eating.
+The adult should know and have First Aid training on what to do if the child chokes.

 A child who is eating should not be walking or running around, but should be seated, and focused on eating with minimal distraction so that the child chews food as necessary and does not swallow whole by accident.